melloware/react-security-hardening/README.md

 In conclusion, you can choose to use any of these tips or pick and choose which tips to use.
 I personally prefer to use all of them in my production applications.
 If anyone has any more security hardening tips I would be happy to update this article and keep it updated.
 All of the source code used in this article is available on GitHub here: [https://github.com/melloware/react-security-hardening](https://github.com/melloware/react-security-hardening)

+You can run `npm run start` and navigate to http://localhost:3000 to see this all in action!